anoop04singh/CosmicChicken-Somnia-MiniGames/README.md

     3. Players can "Eject" at any time, but they forfeit their entry fee.
     4. When the timer finally runs out, the **last player who joined** wins the entire prize pool.
 *   **Strategy:** Do you join early and hope others keep resetting the timer?
 Or do you wait until the last second to snipe the win, risking that someone else will join right after you?
+*   **Constraint:** If you are the last person to join and no one else enters the round, the timer will count down to zero, and you will win the entire prize pool.

 ### Speed Round (vs. Bot)